NamTThai/ConferenceOrganization/README.md

 1. Run the app with the devserver using `dev_appserver.py DIR`, and ensure it's running by visiting your local server's address (by default [localhost:8080][5].)
 1. (Optional) Generate your client library(ies) with [the endpoints tool][6].
 1. Deploy your application.

+## Task 1: Add Sessions to a Conference
+1. Session entities are required to have a name.
+Each of them has a conference entity as ancestor.
+1. Session speaker entities have no ancestor.
+They are uniquely identified by their speakers' email address

+## Task 2: Add Sessions to User wishlist
+1. User wishlist is stored in his/her Profile entity.
+This wishlist consists list of URL safe Session IDs
+1. User can add, remove and view his/her wishlist

 [1]: https://developers.google.com/appengine